joshmarshall/mogo/README.md

 Mogo is licensed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).

+## RELEASE NOTES ##
+As of the most recent release (0.5.0+), this only supports Python 3.5+, and PyMongo 3.0+.
+If you are upgrading, be sure to test thoroughly, as internals have changed somewhat, and PyMongo has deprecated a number of methods and arguments.

 Features
 --------
 * Put classes / structure around pymongo results